 When it comes to job searching, LinkedIn is a valuable resource.

-Employers can post job vacancies on the site (much like any other online job board), and you can look for them using the job search tool.
+Employers can post job vacancies on the site (much like any other online job board), and you can look for them using the job search tool like recruitment agency software.

 LinkedIn lets you leverage your connections to search for new jobs and get recommendations.
 You may also follow companies to receive notifications of their latest LinkedIn posts.